Touchcreator/FlamingCat/README.md

 # FlamingCat

-Note: Due to issues with coding, I have decided ti just switch to Gluon, the new repository is at https://github.com/Touchcreator/FlamingCat-gluon
+Note: Due to issues with coding, I have decided to just switch to Gluon, the new repository is at https://github.com/Touchcreator/FlamingCat-gluon

 FlamingCat is a Firefox fork made with Zen Browser' Surfer (Gluon).